Human trafficking in Indonesia: Prosecution (2008)

-Protection
+Protection (2008)

 Indonesia demonstrated measured improvement at national and local levels to protect victims of trafficking in Indonesia and abroad; however, available victim services remain overwhelmed by the large number of victims.
 Indonesia’s policy is not to detain or imprison trafficking victims.
 Police implementation of this policy varies in practice.
 Local police often arrested women and children in prostitution, including trafficking victims, who operated outside recognized prostitution zones on charges of violating public order.
 The Government encourages victims to assist in the investigation and prosecution of trafficking cases.
 Authorities continued to round up and deport a small number of foreign women in prostitution without determining whether they were victims of trafficking.
 The Foreign Ministry operated shelters for trafficking victims and migrant workers at its embassies and consulates abroad.
 In 2007, these diplomatic establishments sheltered thousands of Indonesian citizens, including trafficking victims.
 The Social Affairs Ministry Directorate of Social Assistance for Victims of Violence and Migrant Workers assisted victims returning from overseas by providing medical care, return and rehabilitation services.
 The Government provides some assistance, including limited medical aid, shelter, and financial help to its repatriated nationals who were trafficking victims.
 The Indonesian government provided some funding to domestic NGOs and civil society groups that supported services for trafficking victims.
 Work on finishing national guidelines for services to trafficked persons, through another revision of the Standard Operating Procedures for Return, Recovery and Reintegration of Trafficking Victims and a new regulation on standard minimum services met with little progress following passage of the anti-trafficking law.